ManlyMarco/KK-HF_Patch/README.md

 ## What's included?
 HF Patch includes and installs by default:
-- Special patch (adds story mode to KK Party)
-- Free updates for Koikatu, including Studio (sandbox character poser / scene creation tool)
+- All free updates (no need to install any updates manually)
 - Fan-made translations and automatic machine translations to fill in gaps (official translation in KK Party is not modified, only added to)
 - Most commonly used plugins and mods, which allows you to load most character cards and scenes available online
 - Fixes for common issues with the game and mods like botched mod installs